ArifPeycal/arifpeycal.github.io/_posts/2025-11-25-portswiggerlab.md

   AND password = 'test123';
 ```

-### Lab 03: SQL injection attack, querying the database type and version on Oracle
+### Lab 03: Querying the database type and version on Oracle

 > This lab contains a SQL injection vulnerability in the product category filter.
 You can use a UNION attack to retrieve the results from an injected query.
 >